 Shared Decision Making

-In February 2016, the Ken-Ton Board of Education adopted the District Plan for Participation of Parents and Teachers in School-Based Planning and Shared Decision Making.
+In February 2016, the Ken-Ton Board of Education adopted the revised District Plan for Participation of Parents and Teachers in School-Based Planning and Shared Decision Making.
 This plan provides the overarching framework of the Shared Decision Making Team (SDMT) process in the Ken-Ton School District.

 Shared Decision Making in the Ken-Ton School District is facilitated School Shared Decision Making Teams in each school building and a District Shared Decision Making Team.
 These teams serve as key communication and collaboration structures at the district and school levels.

 The purpose of the SDMTs is to engage all stakeholders in the important work of school governance.
 Each school building has an SDMT consisting of administrators, teachers, support staff, parents, and community members.
-The School SDMTs meet at least monthly.
+The School SDMTs usually meet monthly.
 The District SDMT convenes quarterly and includes representation from each School SDMT, as well as additional administrator, teacher, parent, and community representatives.

 Information on Decision Making: